uilicious/uilicious-docs-v3/reference/read-and-validate-page-elements/validate-page-element-attribute.md

 ---
+# Write a short description about the page.
+This will be displayed on google search results.
-description: Assert the presence or the expected value of an attribute on an element.
+description: Learn how to use the different commands to assert the presence or the expected value of an attribute on an element in your UIlicious test.
 ---

 # Validate page element attribute